nicolasmaclean/Personal-Site/site/_posts/2022-08-20-sgda-website.md

 ### Optimization

-{% include image.html type="post" name="lighthouse.png" class="pc-80 no-side-margin img-center" caption="Google Lighthouse Score: 100's" %}
+{% include media.html type="post" name="lighthouse.png" class="w-4/5 mx-auto" caption="Google Lighthouse Score: 100's" %}

 Lastly, I spent time optimizing the website's request count, load speed, and accessibility with the help of Google Chrome's LightHouse.
 The extremely small page-specific CSS files could be inlined using Jekyll's `Include` functionality while remaining separate files; Sass' `@import` is used to concatenate `.scss` fies at compile time to reduce the number `.css` files linked on a page; and minification of `.html` and `.css` files upon build further optimize files.